-Thomas Jefferson’s ca. 1819 Rotunda Planetarium designs called for a mystifying (and dangerous) boom-and-pulley system that would lift an operator to adjust stars pinned to the Rotunda’s concave ceiling.
+Thomas Jefferson’s 1819 Rotunda Planetarium designs call for a mystifying (and dangerous) boom-and-pulley lift that would elevate an operator to adjust stars pinned to the Rotunda’s concave ceiling.

-Jefferson was evidently still considering this plan as late as July 1824, when he wrote to John Vaughan, the librarian of the American Philosophical Society in Philadelphia, asking if there were “such a thing as a Fresco painter in Phila.?”
+Jefferson evidently was still considering this plan as late as July 1824, when he wrote to John Vaughan, librarian of the American Philosophical Society in Philadelphia, asking if there were “such a thing as a Fresco painter in Phila[delphia].?”
 “We shall need one to paint the cieling of our Rotunda,” Jefferson added.
-In response, Vaughan informed Jefferson that, “there is no professed Painter of that Branch” in Philadelphia and that he would have to look elsewhere, perhaps even employing an artist from abroad.
+In response, Vaughan informed the no doubt disappointed Jefferson that “there is no professed Painter of that Branch” in Philadelphia and that he would have to look elsewhere, perhaps even employing an artist from abroad.

 Here, the documentary trail runs cold.
-Presumably, faced with ballooning costs and persistent delays in the Rotunda’s construction, Jefferson abandoned the idea, and in consequence the Rotunda Planetarium was never realized (the Rotunda Library opened two years later, capped by an unadorned dome).
+Presumably, faced with ballooning costs and persistent delays in the Rotunda’s construction, Jefferson abandoned the idea.
+In consequence the Rotunda Planetarium was never realized and the Rotunda Library opened two years later capped by an unadorned dome.

-Our Rotunda Planetarium trades Jefferson’s fresco painter and boom (“a white oak sapling of proper strength [!]” moved on “a compound joint admitting motion in any direction”) for an array of carefully calibrated digital projectors—keeping Rotunda Planetarium visitors and University staff safely earthbound!
+The Rotunda Planetarium exhibition will place Jefferson’s designs in the long history of humankind’s attempt to bring the night sky indoors; and while it aims for a similar effect, our Rotunda Planetarium trades Jefferson’s fresco painter and boom (“a white oak sapling of proper strength [!]” moved on “a compound joint admitting motion in any direction”) for an array of carefully calibrated digital projectors, keeping Rotunda Planetarium visitors and University staff safely earthbound!